 Several companies have in the past evaluated mining options for the gold, copper and pyrite bearing tailings.
 Due to either financial, corporate, or technical reasons, none of these projects have eventuated.
-With current high gold price, and the development of innovative processing technology, Heritage Minerals are currently finalising a feasibility study that may lead to project development.
+With current high gold price, and the development of innovative processing technology, Heritage Minerals has finalised a feasibility study that may lead to project development.